 Once done, the hypnosis professional brings you back into a normal conscious state.
 You remain aware of your surroundings during the treatment and will remember all that happened.

-Smoking Hypnosis Procedures
+Stop Smoking Hypnotherapy Procedures

 Under hypnosis, Dr Spiegel reaffirms three simple and basic truths to imprint them deeply into the mind.

 - Smoking is poisonous to the body

 - If you want to live, you need to respect and protect your body